Koha-Community/kohadocs/source/tools.rst

 to each one is a checkbox so you can uncheck any items you would rather not edit at this time.

-Clicking Preview MARC will allow you to see what edits will be made when you finalize the edit.
+Clicking 'Preview MARC' will allow you to see what edits will be made when you finalize the edit.

 |image1234|